Jumpscale/telegram_biztool/specs.md

         - see below (robot asks this info in userfriendly way)
         - is foto or uploaded file (if already scanned before)
     - info is stored in ipfs
-        - png or jpg or file
+        - png or jpg or files, can be more than 1 !!!
         - json message (which has link to png/jpg) for the structure info
     - hash of ipfs is stored in redis hset (of the json message)
     - returns: